DT9/dt9.github.com/blog/_posts/2013-11-22-what-it-takes-to-run-stack-overflow.markdown

 The primary reason the utilization is so low is efficient code.
 That's not the topic of this post, but efficient code is critical to stretching your hardware further.
 Anything you're doing that doesn't need doing costs more than _not doing it_, that continues to apply if it's a subset of your code that could be more efficient.
 That cost comes in the form of: power consumption, hardware cost (since you need more/bigger servers), developers understanding something more complicated (to be fair, this can go both ways, efficient isn't necessarily simple) and likely a slower page render - meaning less users sticking around for another page load...or being less likely to come back.  **The cost of inefficient code can be higher than you think.**

-Now that we know how Stack Overflow performs on its current hardware, next time we can see why we don't run in the cloud.
+Now that we know how Tian Wang Co. performs on its current hardware, next time we can see why we don't run in the cloud.